Education Law: Public K-12

 OUR REPUTATION

 Since 1983, we have advised and represented the West Virginia School Board Association as its general counsel.
-The Association's members know us as the lawyers who teach the “school law” segment of the required orientation for newly elected and appointed county board of education members.
-In presentations at the Association’s other conferences, and through its publications, we offer guidance to school boards about legal issues and opportunities.
+The Association’s members know us as the lawyers who teach the “school law” segment of the required orientation for newly elected and appointed county board of education members.
+In presentations at the School Board Association’s various conferences, and through its publications, we offer guidance to school boards about legal issues and opportunities.

 OUR CAPABILITIES